The Associated Board of the Royal Schools of Music

 The Richmond School of Music is proud to be the Canadian representative for the Associated Board of the Royal School of Music.
 One of four accredited music examination boards in the United Kingdom, ABRSM has a long, esteemed history and today offers music students examinations in over 93 countries.
 In many Commonwealth countries, ABRSM is the accepted standard of music achievement, a credential that gives students global recognition for their hard work and musical accomplishments.

-By comparison, the Royal College of Music is used primarily in Canada, and while widely used domestically, does not enjoy the same level of recognition.
+By comparison, the Royal Conservatory of Music is used primarily in Canada, and while widely used domestically, does not enjoy the same level of recognition.

 There are a couple of key differences between the RCM and the ABRSM: